hashgraph/stablecoin-studio/sdk/README.md

 # Typescript

-Typescript 4.7 or higher is highly reccomended to work with the SDK.
+Typescript 4.7 or higher is highly recommended to work with the SDK.

 ## Tsconfig